Dallin H. Oaks

-Dallin Harris Oaks (born August 12, 1932) is an American religious leader and former jurist and academic who since 2018 has been the first counselor in the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Dallin Harris Oaks (born August 12, 1932) is an American religious leader and former jurist who is the 18th president of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+He served as the first counselor in the church's First Presidency from 2018 to 2025.
 He was called as a member of the church's Quorum of the Twelve Apostles in 1984.
-Currently, he is the second most senior apostle by years of service and is the President of the Quorum of the Twelve Apostles.